citelab/JAMScript/lib/jdiscovery/README.md

 # JDISCOVERY: A Discovery Service for JAMScript

 JAMScript nodes discover each other using jdiscovery and its attribute system.
+Below, you will find a quick start guide as well as a description of its external and developer APIs.

 ## Quick Setup and Demo